Communal wildlife conservancies in Namibia: History and developmentals

 Profits from the conservancies are pooled together and used for the benefit of the community.
 The money can be used for projects such as building schools, daycare facilities or clinics.
 For example, the Torra Conservancy contributed $2,000 for school renovations, including buying a new photocopier.
 The profits have also been used for purchasing equipment such as ambulances, while other funds are allocated to individuals as a payment for being a member of the conservancies.

 Since the introduction of the conservation legislation in 1996, benefits to the local communities have greatly increased.
 In 2004, the annual earnings for all 31 conservancies combined equaled $2.35 million, compared to $100,000 in 1995.
 The first self-sufficient conservancy was the Torra Conservancy, and in 2003, the annual average monetary distribution to their members was about $75.
 The progress of the CBNRM programs has been such that approximately 1 out of 12 Namibians is a member of a communal wildlife conservancy.
+An example of a communal conservancy is African Wild Dog Conservancy.

 Protecting wildlife through the conservancies

 Namibia has a high level of biodiversity.
 Approximately 75% of the mammal species richness of Southern Africa exists in Namibia, with 14 endemic species.
 In fact, the southwest arid zone in Namibia, and much of South Africa, is an endemism hot spot for mammals, birds, and amphibians.
 Some of this pattern of endemism comes from species being confined by physical barriers, such as the Rocky Escarpment, or being adapted to arid conditions.

 There are 3 major biotic zones in Namibia, each being host to many endemic species: the Namib Desert, the Southwest Arid, and the Southern Savanna Woodland.
 In particular, the Namib Desert is home to the endemic desert elephant and the black rhino.

 The aridity of Namibia makes the wetland ecosystems extremely crucial for many species, and can actually drive the distribution patterns of mammals.
-There’s a gradient of species richness in Namibia that extends from southwest to northeast, which is similar to the pattern of rainfall.
+There's a gradient of species richness in Namibia that extends from southwest to northeast, which is similar to the pattern of rainfall.
 Because of the aridity, many animal species rely on protected migration corridors during droughty conditions.